 Abstract.
-Microscale flow descriptions are usually often given in terms of statistics of turbulence quantitiesmean quantities, turbulent kinetic energy, stresses, and/or spectral analysis.
-Those metrics, while valuable, give limited information about coherent turbulent structures.
+Microscale flow descriptions are often given in terms of mean quantities, turbulent kinetic energy, stresses, and/or spectral analysisstresses.
+Those metrics, while valuable, give limited information about turbulent eddies and coherent turbulent structures.
 This work investigates the structure of an atmospheric boundary layer using coherence and correlation in space and time with a range of separation distances.
-To that end, we obtain spatial correlation of We calculate spatial
+We calculate spatial correlations over entire planes of velocity fluctuations, from

-- 5 correlations over entire planes of velocity fluctuations, which allow us to have a better understanding of from which we can evaluate the correlation along different directions at different spacings.
+- 5 which we can evaluate the correlation along different directions at different spacings.
 Similarly, coherence of the three velocity components over separations in the three directions is also investigated.
 We apply these analyses to a mesoscale-to-microscale coupled scenario with time-varying conditions and examine nuances in spatial correlations that are often overlooked.
-Through these analyses , we highlight the importance of spatial correlation and coherence and results, this work highlights important differences. - 10 observed in terms of coherence when comparing large-eddy simulation data to simpler models, and suggests ways to improve these simpler models.
-We note that such differences are important for disciplines like wind energy structural dynamic analysis, in which blade loading and fatigue depend strongly on turbulence structure . the structure of the turbulence.
-We emphasize the additional wealth of data that can be provided by typical atmospheric boundary layer large-eddy simulation when correlation and coherence analysis is included, and we also state the limitations of large-eddy simulation data, which inherently truncate - 15 the smaller scales of turbulence.
+Through these analyses and results, this work highlights important differences observed in terms of coherence when comparing large-eddy simulation data to simpler models, and suggests ways to improve these simpler models.
+We note that such differences - 10 are important for disciplines like wind energy structural dynamic analysis, in which blade loading and fatigue depend strongly on the structure of the turbulence.
+We emphasize the additional wealth of data that can be provided by typical atmospheric boundary layer large-eddy simulation when correlation and coherence analysis is included, and we also state the limitations of large-eddy simulation data, which inherently truncate the smaller scales of turbulence.